ginstrom/paladin-novel/chapters/22_house-divided.md

 The integration of the Noble Knight defectors proved more challenging than Gond had anticipated.
 Unlike the refugees and former slaves who'd joined them, these men came with ingrained assumptions about justice and divine purpose that needed careful reshaping.

 "I don't understand," Sir Garrett Blackwood declared during his first council session.
 "We're here to end slavery, to bring justice to the oppressed.
-Turin's hammer should fall on these slavers like divine wrath.
-Why all this talk of mercy and healing?"
+Turin's hammer should fall on these slavers like divine wrath."
+As he spoke the last words, some in the council fancied they saw a flicker of silver light in his eyes, or heard the distant crackle of a storm, so fervent was his conviction.
+"Why all this talk of mercy and healing?"

 Sim, seated quietly in the circle, spoke with gentle firmness.
 "Because justice without mercy becomes vengeance.
 And vengeance breeds only more suffering."